jkarbows/cosc/README.md

-# Assorted COSC Work
+# Assorted COSC Coursework
 --

-Image files should be on people.emich server.
+Most files are hosted at http://people.emich.edu/jkarbows

-Simple web pages and other assorted junk.
-Nothing worth viewing.
+Simple web pages and other assorted assignments and projects.

+not well maintained or necessarily current